July 17, 2025

 7. QuickBooks

-While not a full-fledged ERP system, QuickBooks can be a decent option for small businesses that specifically need finance features.
+While not a full-fledged ERP software, QuickBooks can be a decent option for small businesses that specifically need finance features.
 It addresses key needs for small businesses, including accounts payable management, streamlined tax processes, bank reconciliation tools, and in-depth reporting.

 It also offers some inventory management features like monitoring the cost of goods, tracking product levels, and receiving automated inventory notifications.
 This can offer small business owners a user-friendly way to manage basic finance and inventory needs.